seanpmaxwell/Typescript-Best-Practices/README.md

 ### Programming Paradigms
 - To be clear, **OOP (Object-Oriented-Programming)** is a set of design principles, not a specific language feature.
   - The four design principles are: **Inheritance**, **Polymorphism**, **Abstraction**, and **Encapsulation**.
-- The term **functional-programming** has been used to mean both **procedural-programming** and **strict functional-programming** (stateless, e.g. Haskell).
+- The term **functional-programming** has been used loosely to mean both **procedural-programming** (organizing code into reusable functions) and **pure functional-programming** (pure functions and immutable data with side-effects kept isolated, e.g. Haskell).
-- TypeScript supports OOP and is clearly not strictly stateless, so to avoid confusion, let's refer to TypeScript as a procedural programming language which supports OOP.
+- Technically, TypeScript is a **multi-paradigm** language: it supports procedural, object-oriented, and functional styles.
+In practice though, most TypeScript is written procedurally (and is not purely functional), so this tutorial refers to TypeScript as a procedural programming language which supports OOP.
 - Projects don't have to strictly adhere to one paradigm or the other; use procedural where procedural makes the most sense and likewise for OOP.
 - OOP can be achieved through either **classes** or FFs, although I prefer the former.